 Vaccination is the best way to prevent meningococcal disease.
-It can affect people of all ages.
-However, college students living in dorms are more at risk.
-This is because they live together in close quarters.
-Military personnel living in barracks are at similar risk.
+It can affect people of all ages, especially those living in close quarters.
+College students living in dorms and military personnel living in barracks are at a high risk.

 The meningococcal vaccine is recommended for young adults who will be living in shared spaces.
-It’s also recommended for people who have:
+It’s also recommended to the following people:

-- plans to travel someplace where the disease is common
+- someone who plans to travel someplace where the disease is common

 - college freshmen who plan to live in dorms